AtharvKulkarni2110/reinforcement-learning/README.md

         elements in the matrix R, G, B each containing intensity in the range [0,255].

           Significance of key direction:
-        Value of this can be any number in the interval [0,3] which basically tend to denote the direction the agent is facing at any state.
+        The value of this can be any number in the interval [0,3] which basically tends to denote the direction the agent is facing at any state.
         * 0 : Right * 1 : Down * 2 : Left * 3 : Up

           Significance of key Mission:
-        It contains a string value which represents the goal of the agent.
+        It contains a string value that represents the goal of the agent.

  **2) Action space-**